 The Judicial Council has constitutional and statutory duties in three general areas.
-First, the Council screens applicants for judicial vacancies and nominates the most qualified applicants to the governor for appointment.
-The legislature also has assigned to the Council the responsibility of screening applicants for the head of the Public Defender Agency.
+First, the Council screens applicants for judicial vacancies and nominates the most qualified applicants to the Governor for appointment.
+The Legislature also has assigned to the Council the responsibility of screening applicants for the head of the Public Defender Agency.

 Second, the Council by law evaluates the performance of judges who appear on the ballot.
 Based on its evaluations, the Council recommends whether voters should retain each judge for another term.
 To help voters make informed decisions, the Council is required to publicize its judicial performance evaluations and its retention recommendations.
-The Council also assists the Alaska Court System to conduct evaluations of retired judges sitting pro tem, and magistrate judges.
+The Council also assists with the evaluation of retired judges sitting pro tempore, as described in the Alaska Rules of Court.

 Third, the Alaska Constitution directs the Judicial Council to conduct studies and make recommendations to improve the administration of justice in Alaska.
-The legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Criminal Justice Commission.
+The Legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Alaska Criminal Justice Commission.
 Constitutional and statutory references to all mandated Judicial Council functions are posted on the Council's website at www.ajc.state.ak.us.